 Or maybe the owner has health issues, a handicap, or they’re older and find it hard to properly handle a large strong dog.
 Other obstacles to walks might include: a dog who is aggressive toward other dogs, you live in an area that’s unsafe or high in crime, you have a leash pulling dog, a dog with an injury, or you just don’t have the time.

-While I personally love allowing my dogs a leash free run, it’s sometimes not the best alternative to a walk.
-In some areas, dogs must always be on a leash or you risk getting fined.
+I love allowing dogs to run leash-free, but it’s sometimes not an option if you don’t have a fenced yard, country property, or dog park.
+In many areas, dogs must always be on a leash or you risk getting fined.
 Also, if you come across a small animal like a squirrel, you risk your dog running after it and maybe even running into traffic.
-Another risk which I have experienced with two of my Dobes while running, they may fall into a groundhog hole giving them a permanent leg injury.
+Another risk that I have experienced with my Dobermans, is dangerous land.
+While running they may fall into a groundhog hole giving them a permanent leg injury.
 And lastly, while you may have a friendly dog, some people have a fear of dogs.
 Imagine how they would feel if they saw a Doberman running towards them.

-In an effort to help all the Doberman owners out there, I’ve come up with some options or alternatives to dog walks.
-I would suggest you try a couple different activities to see which ones your dog likes most.
+Whatever the reason for why you can’t walk your dog, you need help, not judgment.
+So to help Doberman owners, here are some alternatives to dog walks.
+I would suggest you try a couple of different activities to see which one your dog likes best.

-- Play together with a flirt pole.
-You can either easily make a pole or buy one.
-This is my dogs favorite game.
+- Play together with a dog flirt pole.
+You can easily make a pole or buy one.
+This is my dog’s favorite game.
 I’ve written about playing with flirt poles before.